-Understanding with the Uniting Church just needs Cold mornings have not our signatures now so we deterred us in the garden. are moving ahead with The donated children's brick confidence and planning the Snakes and Ladders game garden beds and workshops has been installed.
-Many to inspire and engage with thanks to Austin Fraser for the Augusta community.
-We need & look forward his voluntary professional assistance with this.
-A to more interest and big thankyou to Cindy involvement from our Watterson for the donation community and hope to of the game.
-Trees now see new faces on Monday removed from front side mornings at 9.30am. area of the church by Kevin Johnson open that space Look out for our Community discussion.
+Cold mornings have not deterred us in the garden.
+The donated children's brick Snakes and Ladders game has been installed.
+Many thanks to Austin Fraser for his voluntary professional assistance with this.
+A big thankyou to Cindy Watterson for the donation of the game.
+Trees now removed from front side area of the church by Kevin Johnson open that space for ideas on an inspiring creative and welcoming space.
+Please come along with your ideas and join the discussion.